username-pass/bookmarklets/README.md

 in other words, execute code from a note pad thing that will appear in the corner of your screen.
 * inject script

-this will inject a script. and it will show the box that re appears, with the original text still there. this is useful if you want to run code, modify code, run it another time without pressing ctrl c and v a infinite amount of times.
+this will inject a script. and it will show the box that reappears, with the original text still there.
+This is useful if you want to run code, modify code, run it another time without pressing ctrl c and v a infinite amount of times.
 * inspect elament (broken)

-it lets you inspect a element. useful if your school district has blocked inspect element.
+it lets you inspect a element. useful if your school district has blocked inspect elements.
 * notepad

 small little notepad that can rest in the bottom right of your screen. good if you need to make notes quickly, and are on a Chromebook without a text editor.
 * password generator

-this will generate you a password with the questions it asks you. the password is completely random.
+this will generate you a password with the questions it asks you.
+The password is completely random.
 * piano

 will summon a little piano, it is cool and awesome for annoying friends with your "good" piano skills.
-* pervent tab from closing
+* prevent tab from closing

 this will give you a warning before you close a tab. so when you are mass closing your tabs for the day you don't lose any progress.
 * snow in chrome